(An introduction to Appropriations and Reading the Annual Budget Act)

 Many of the appropriations are scheduled, i.e., have sub-levels of detail below the total appropriation amount.
 Departments and the State Controller are generally expected to maintain records and control expenditures at these scheduled levels.

-Provisions are very frequently added to items of appropriations.
+Provisions are frequently added to items of appropriations.
 These may be restrictive (called control language), add flexibility regarding adjustments to the authorized amounts or provide explanatory information.

 Reappropriation and Reversion Items